pblittle/lightning-mcp-server/ARCHITECTURE.md

 The infrastructure layer implements domain interfaces for specific technologies:

+### Adapter Pattern

+The adapter pattern is used for Lightning node connections:

+- `LightningNodeAdapter`: Abstract base adapter implementing `LightningNodeConnection`
+- `LndAdapter`: Concrete adapter for LND nodes with multiple connection methods
+- Future: `ClnAdapter`, `EclairAdapter`: For other Lightning implementations

+This pattern allows each adapter to:

+- Support multiple connection methods (GRPC, LNC, REST)
+- Handle specific implementation details while presenting a consistent interface
+- Manage authentication and connection lifecycle

 ### Gateway Implementations

-- `LndGateway`: Implementation for direct LND connections
+- `LndGateway`: Implementation for LND nodes
-- `LncGateway`: Implementation for Lightning Node Connect
+- Future: `ClnGateway`, `EclairGateway`: For other Lightning implementations

 Each gateway:

 - Implements the `LightningNetworkGateway` interface
-- Translates between domain models and external API data
+- Translates between domain models and specific node API data
-- Handles specific connection requirements
+- Works with any connection that supports its implementation

-### Connection Management
+### Connection Management with SOLID Principles

-- `LightningNodeConnection`: Abstraction for node connections
+The connection management follows SOLID principles:

+- **Single Responsibility**: Each adapter handles only one node implementation
+- **Open/Closed**: System is open for extension (new implementations) but closed for modification
+- **Liskov Substitution**: All adapters can be used interchangeably as `LightningNodeConnection`
+- **Interface Segregation**: Clean interfaces with focused methods
+- **Dependency Inversion**: High-level modules depend on abstractions, not concrete implementations

+Key components:

+- `NodeImplementation`: Enum defining supported node implementations (LND, CLN, Eclair)
+- `ConnectionMethod`: Enum defining connection methods (GRPC, LNC)
-- `ConnectionAuth`: Handles authentication for different connection types
+- `ConnectionDetails`: Type-safe connection parameters for different methods
-- `ConnectionFactory`: Creates connections based on configuration
+- `ConnectionFactory`: Creates connections based on node implementation and connection details

 ## 4. Application Layer